NALIP Latino Lens™: Narrative Short Film Incubator for Women of Color

 - Latino Media Fest™

 - Diverse Women in Media Forum

-- September 10, 2021 - Final Delivery of Completed short film
+- November: Final delivery of completed short film

 NALIP requests the following materials for first round consideration:

 - NALIP membership.
 A valid NALIP membership with a cost of $70 is required in lieu of an entry fee.
 Become a Member

 - Applicant Info